-The film I loved most of the four I saw at the Dance Camera West festival in June was Fabrice Herrault’s beautifully built documentary about his former ballet teacher, Claude Bessy, Les lignes d’une Vie (Traces of a Life).
+The film I loved most of the four I saw at the Dance Camera West festival in June was Fabrice Herrault’s beautifully constructed documentary about his former ballet teacher, Claude Bessy, Les lignes d’une Vie (Traces of a Life).

 Herrault, a dance professor at the Juilliard School and a respected private coach, made one prior film about Fernando Bujones.
-Claude Bessy is a tightly told, artful, hour-long treasure that recounts the rich career of the womanly French ballerina.
+Claude Bessy is a tightly told, artful, hour-long treasure that recounts the rich career of the womanly French dancer.

 Bessy, a blonde vixen of a Palais Garnier ballerina, was blessed with voluptuous, resilient, and pliant technique.
 The protegee of Serge Lifar, she later became muse to Maurice Bejart.